-Stakeholder Demands and expectations Ensure institutional capacity building.
-Conduct follow-up of planned food security and nutrition activity implementation.
+Stakeholder Demands and expectations Ensure institutional capacity building. • Conduct follow-up of planned food security and nutrition activity implementation.
 Conduct M&E of relevant efforts.
-NGOs / civil • Advocate with key stakeholders and coordinate inputs of members to society influence decision-makers for the implementation of food security and nutrition policies and strategies in-country and meet the commitments made for SDGs 2 and 3.
-Advocate for the implementation of multi-stakeholder, multisectoral, and multilevel efforts for improved food security and nutrition in-country.
+NGOs / civil society Advocate with key stakeholders and coordinate inputs of members to influence decision-makers for the implementation of food security and society nutrition policies and strategies in-country and meet the commitments made for SDGs 2 and 3. • Advocate for the implementation of multi-stakeholder, multisectoral, and multilevel efforts for improved food security and nutrition in-country.
 Advocate for clear policies and strategies.
-Advocate for collaboration, coordination, and accountability. • Support implementation of food security and nutrition interventions. • Ensure effective coordination and collaboration with sectoral ministries and related food security and nutrition departments.
-UN agencies • Provide resources for policy analysis and advice, financial and material aid, and technical assistance.
+Advocate for collaboration, coordination, and accountability. • Support implementation of food security and nutrition interventions.
+Ensure effective coordination and collaboration with sectorial ministries and related for a country and putylitize descutives.
+UN agencies related food security and nutrition departments.
+Provide resources for policy analysis and advice, financial and material aid, Ortagencies and technical assistance.
 Support implementation of interventions.
 Conduct advocacy and capacity-building efforts.
-Donors Ensure technical collaboration and coordination.
-Donors Increase funding and resource mobilization through effective and evidence- based advocacy.
-Ensure coordination and communication of development and humanitarian aid for nutrition and food security among development partners and outside the donor community.
-Private sector • Lead efforts with respect to input supply, marketing, imports, and exports.
-Abide by relevant national legislation and standards. • Contribute to farming, food processing, infrastructure improvement, and organizational development.
-Ensure effective coordination with government sectoral ministries and related for a departmenter Communities food security and nutrition departments.
+Ensure technical collaboration and coordination.
+Donors Increase funding and resource mobilization through effective and evidence- based advocacy. • Ensure coordination and communication of development and humanitarian aid for nutrition and food security among development partners and outside the donor community.
+Private sector Lead efforts with respect to input supply, marketing, imports, and exports.
+Abide by relevant national legislation and standards. • Contribute to farming, food processing, infrastructure improvement, and organizational development. • Ensure effective coordination with government sectorial ministries and Communities related food security and nutrition departments.
 Communicies Participate and engage with programs and processes.
 Utilize services where available and accessible.
 Be vocal about their needs and priorities.
-Engage with feedback mechanisms to shape further development of programs and policies.
-Hold government and other rights duty bearers to account for upholding their rights.
+Engage with feedback mechanisms to shape further development of programs and policies. • Hold government and other rights duty bearers to account for upholding their rights.
 Fully collaborate with Government and NGOs for their support.
 Academia Conduct innovative and high-quality research.
 Ensure institutional capacity building.
 Collaborate with governmental sectorial ministries and food security and nutrition departments on food security and nutrition issues.